 There are a huge amount of walking trails in the Mendip Hills with forests, valleys, lakes, rivers and charming countryside to stroll through.
-Head to Rowberrow Warren [just north of Shipham] and take a gentle walk through leafy forests and small, babbling streams.
+Head to Rowberrow Warren [just north of Shipham] and take a gentle walk through leafy forests.

 It’s a relatively easy and straightforward walk through the forest, with well-maintained paths.
 There’s even a rustic swing hanging from one of the trees which makes for an ideal Instagram shot!